Good Will Hunting: Theatrical run

 Good Will Hunting premiered on December 2, 1997, at the Bruin Theater in Westwood Village, Los Angeles.
 In the United States, the film received a limited release in seven theaters across New York and Los Angeles on December 5, 1997, grossing $272,912 in its opening weekend.
-In its fourth weekend of release, it grossed $1,720,540—a 767.2% increase—from 157 theaters.
-Two weeks later, Good Will Hunting received a wide release across 1,787 theaters, grossing $14,844,684 and finishing as the number two film of the week behind Titanic.
-In its eight week, it grossed $11,218,707 and began to fall in the rankings, finishing as the number three film of the week behind Titanic and Spice World.
+In its fourth weekend of release, it grossed $1,720,540 from 157 theaters.
+Two weeks later, Good Will Hunting received a wide release across 1,787 theaters, grossing $14,844,684 and finishing as the number-two film of the week behind Titanic.
+In its eight week, it grossed $11,218,707 and began to fall in the rankings, finishing as the number-three film of the week behind Titanic and Spice World.
 By the following week, the film had earned a total gross of over $60 million.
-In the week following the announcement of Good Will Huntings nominations at the 70th Academy Awards, it earned $11,075,873—a 23.8% increase—and finished as the number four film of the week behind Titanic and two new releases, The Wedding Singer and Sphere.
+In the week following the announcement of Good Will Huntings nominations at the 70th Academy Awards, it earned $11,075,873—a 23.8% increase—and finished as the number-four film of the week behind Titanic and two new releases, The Wedding Singer and Sphere.
 In its fourteenth week, the film's total gross surpassed the 100 million mark.
-According to Kevin Smith, Williams' deal dictated that at that point he would begin receiving a bigger percentage of the first-dollar gross profits—nearing a fifty-fifty split.

-Miramax had reached a point where it became more advantageous for them to pull the film from theaters and release it on DVD and home video, instead of paying the cost of running advertisings in publications and keeping the film in theaters.
-Weinstein asked Damon to convince Williams to renegotiate the deal so the film could stay in theaters, with the promise that Miramax would keep promoting to help it reach a total gross of $150 million.
-After Damon refused, Weinstein and Miramax first scaled back the number of theaters in which it played, before definitively pulling it from theaters.
-Good Will Hunting left theaters in its thirty-third week of release, having grossed $138.4 million against a budget of $10 million and spent thirteen consecutive weeks among the top ten highest-grossing films.
-It became the seventh highest-grossing film of 1997 in the United States, while it went on to gross $225.9 million worlwide.
+Williams' deal dictated that at that point he would begin receiving a bigger percentage of the first-dollar gross profits.
+Miramax had reached a point where it became more advantageous for them to release the film on home video, instead of paying the cost of running advertisings in publications and keeping the film in theaters.
+Weinstein asked Damon to convince Williams to renegotiate the deal so the film would stay in theaters, with the promise that Miramax would keep promoting it with the goal of reaching a total gross of $150 million.
+After Damon refused, Weinstein and Miramax first scaled back on the number of theaters in which it played, before definitively pulling it from theaters.
+Good Will Hunting left theaters in its thirty-third week of release, having grossed $138.4 million against a budget ranging from $10 to $16 million and spent thirteen consecutive weeks among the top ten highest-grossing films.

 Affleck, Damon, and Van Sant were also owed shares of the film's revenue, equivalent to 2.5% of the adjusted gross for Van Sant and a percentage of the net profit for Affleck and Damon.
 Van Sant stated that Miramax did not pay it and that Weinstein told him that Williams' deal had depleted their resources, but Weinstein denied the claims.
-Affleck and Damon also did not receive their share, as Miramax told them the film had lost $50 million.
+Affleck and Damon also did not receive their share, as Miramax told them that their accounting department had reported that the film had lost $50 million.
 Both were later given a bonus of $500,000 each.
 Damon stated: "I don't ever look back on that experience and feel ripped off.
 Maybe if I had never worked again after that, [..]
 But it wasn't a onetime thing.
 I'm still benefiting from that experience."